kojibai/klok/README.md

  A continuous **phase-lock** constant that keeps micro-cycles coherent with macro-cycles via a **rational rotation on the grid** (no leaps).
 It makes the day boundary land **fractionally into the next beat** — **by design**.
 Patterns at week/month/year boundaries do **not** “reset” annually; they recur on long rational periods set by the closure denominators.
-Canon fixes a **10⁶** denominator (six decimals), chosen for coprimality with the grid (484 and 11) and stable long-period coverage.
+Canon fixes a 10⁶ denominator (six decimals), chosen so that the resulting numerators 67,270,421 and 1,270,421 are coprime to their composite denominators 484,000,000 and 11,000,000, respectively—this guarantees maximal recurrence periods and a leapless sliding boundary.

 > **Seconds are derived, not primary.** Breath/frequency are axioms; seconds are Chronos coordinates computed *after* the fact.